Piriformis syndrome

 Treatment for piriformis syndrome depends on the severity and chronicity of symptoms.
 Here are some common treatment options:

-- Physical Therapy: Physical therapists may work with patients to strengthen the muscles around the affected area and improve flexibility.
+- Physical therapy: Physical therapists may work with patients to strengthen the muscles around the affected area and improve flexibility.

-- Manual Therapy: Massage and manual therapy can help release muscle tension and reduce pain.
+- Manual therapy: Massage and manual therapy can help release muscle tension and reduce pain.

 - Exercise: Specific exercises can help relieve pain and improve mobility.